BoardApple/PiBoard/README.md

 - `SPOTIFY_CLIENT_ID` → Client ID from your Spotify Developer app
 - `SPOTIFY_REDIRECT_URI` → Redirect URI (only change this if you changed it in the Spotify app settings)
+- `SPOTIFY_OVERLAY_ENABLED` → Enable or disable the small Spotify overlay on the first page (true or false)

 ---